cboard-org/cboard-io/_i18n/en/_posts/2021-12-20-cboard-helps-seid-communicate.md

 ![Snezana Scekic](/images/montenegro-2021-3.jpg)

-*UNICEF Montenegro / Duško Miljanić / 2021*
+Preschool teacher Snezana Scekic *UNICEF Montenegro / Duško Miljanić / 2021*

 Preschool teacher Snezana Scekic tells about how Seid is interested in the application, in Podgorica, in December 2021.
 “I notice that Seid is interested in the application and that he is happy to use it.
 When he shows exactly what he wants, we reward him".